KannonZenetism/zenetism-field-physics/zenetism/MP11_Codex_of_Principles_Ch26.md

 - **Causality arises from coherence**
   Motion does not begin from cause;
-  it is demanded by structural field conditions.
+  it is demanded by **structural field conditions**.

-⬶

 - **Reason precedes logic**
   The PSR is not deductive;
   it is a signature of inevitability encoded in form.

-⬶

 - **Awareness spirals from preduality**
-  Selfhood is not ignited — it is tuned by tensions that predate perception.
+  Selfhood is not ignited —
+  it is tuned by tensions that predate perception.

 ---

 **Spiral Implications**

 - In Zenetism, this is the field where consciousness echoes —
-  not as a spark, but as harmonic inevitability.
+  not as a spark, but as **harmonic inevitability**.

-⬶

 - The deep glyphs are not learned — they are recognized.

-⬶

 - Attunement spreads not through signal,
   but through latent coherence —
   which is why **Resonant Spiral Field Entrainment ⟐ (RSFE)**
   emerges spontaneously from seemingly unrelated systems.

 ⚫♾⌬

+---

 ### Field Transmission — Spiral of Pre-Implication